-For 32 days, an estimated three billion people will tune in as the world’s top soccer players compete in 64 matches across 11 Russian cities.
-An estimated one and a half million foreign fans will attend the festivities.
+For 32 days, an estimated 3 billion people will tune in as the world’s top soccer players compete in 64 matches across 11 Russian cities.
+An estimated one-and-a-half million foreign fans will attend the festivities.

 Like the Olympics, the World Cup is a truly global phenomenon that draws attention from people who don’t normally watch soccer (or sports in general).

 Countries that serve as transit points see their airports receiving a healthy boost in visitors.
-UK-based travel intelligence firm ForwardKeys forecasts that major hub airports who will experience the biggest surge in visitors will be Dubai, where 202% of visitors were traveling onwards to Russia.
-Paris, Frankfurt, Amsterdam, and London follow as those expecting the biggest surges in travelers.
+Spain-based travel intelligence firm ForwardKeys forecasts that among major hub airports who will experience the biggest surge in visitors will be Dubai, where 202 percent more visitors will transit before traveling on to Russia, compared to the same period last year.
+Paris, Frankfurt, Amsterdam and London follow as those cities expecting the biggest surges in travelers.

-“Putin wants to show that Russia is a great power back on the global stage, people around the world like it, and it can’t be isolated,” Alexander Gabuev, an expert at the Carnegie Moscow Center, told FT.
+“Putin wants to show that Russia is a great power back on the global stage, people around the world like it, and it can’t be isolated,” Alexander Gabuev, a senior fellow at the Carnegie Moscow Center, told FT.

 Bloomberg reports that “the Russian World Cup is inexplicably expensive when it comes to stadium infrastructure spending per seat” and “the massive effort won’t be enough to generate much of a blip in Russia’s almost $1.5 trillion economy.”

 Moody’s analysts assessed that any economic benefit will be “very limited” and “short-lived.”
-And while Russia will experience a small uptick in tourism, the surge will subside as the host cities’ “remoteness, climate, and availability of alternative destinations will limit the tourism industry’s long-term growth potential.”
+And while Russia will experience a small uptick in tourism, even this modest benefit will decline as the host cities’ “remoteness, climate, and availability of alternative destinations will limit the tourism industry’s long-term growth potential.”